HOW TO HAVE QUIET TIME

 Women who imagined that the path to weight loss would be easy lost an average of twenty-four pounds less than those who imagined themselves having a hard time resisting temptation . . .
 No matter who they are and what they are trying to do, we find that successful people not only have confidence that they will eventually succeed, but are equally confident that they will have a tough time getting there.

-If your quiet time is not an established habit in your life (see The Power of Habit) you need to build that discipline into your life.
+If your quiet time is not an established habit in your life you need to build that discipline into your life.
 Oswald Chambers writes,

 When we first begin to form a habit, we are fully aware of it.
 There are times when we are aware of becoming virtuous and godly, but this awareness should only be a stage we quickly pass through as we grow spiritually.
 If we stop at this stage, we will develop a sense of spiritual pride.
 The right thing to do with godly habits is to immerse them in the life of the Lord until they become such a spontaneous expression of our lives that we are no longer aware of them.
 Our spiritual life continually causes us to focus our attention inwardly for the determined purpose of self-examination, because each of us has some qualities we have not yet added to our lives.